bgoonz/web-dev-notes-resource-site/2-content/blog-posts/general/The 9 Best Programming Languages to Learn in 2021  Fullstack Academy.md

 Rust is a bit of an upstart among the other languages on this list, but that doesn’t mean it’s not a valuable language to learn.
 Stack Overflow’s [2020 Developer Survey](https://insights.stackoverflow.com/survey/2020#technology-most-loved-dreaded-and-wanted-languages) found that Rust was the most loved programming language among developers for the fifth year in a row, with 86.1 percent of Rust developers saying that they want to continue working with it.

 Developed by the Mozilla Corporation, Rust, like C and C++, is intended primarily for low-level systems programming.
 What Rust adds to the mix, however, is an emphasis on speed and security.
-Rust emphasizes writing “safe code” by preventing programs from accessing parts of memory that they shouldn’t, which can cause unexpected behavior and system crashes.
+Rust emphasizes writing “safe code" by preventing programs from accessing parts of memory that they shouldn’t, which can cause unexpected behavior and system crashes.

 The advantages of Rust mean that other big tech companies, such as Dropbox and Coursera, are already starting to use it internally.
 While it may be a bit more difficult to master than other beginner languages, Rust programming skills are likely to pay off handsomely, as the language's popularity will only continue to rise in the near future.